Car Accident Lawyers

 When Should You Hire an Attorney After a Car Accident?

 If you’ve been injured in a car accident, call the Boise car accident lawyers at Parke Gordon Law Firm immediately.
 Many people have lost money by not contacting an attorney and failing to properly document their injuries, failing to obtain necessary diagnostic tests, speaking to the adverse insurance company and saying something detrimental to their case.
 There’s no need to risk hurting the value of your car accident case.
-Call the experienced Boise car accident lawyers at Parke Gordon now to let us begin working on your case.
+Call the experienced Boise car accident lawyers at Parke Gordon now at (208) 322-7274.

 Free Case Review for Your Car Crash

 After a car crash, it is critical to call a car accident attorney as soon as possible.
 Don’t be bullied by big insurance companies.
 We can take the stress out of a claim and we’ll fight to get you full value for your car accident injuries.
 Call our law firm now at 208-322-7274 for a free consultation.
 Our personal injury clients love us and we think you will too.
 Read what our clients have said about Parke Gordon Law Firm in Boise by viewing our Client Reviews page.